 - The Tales of Alvin Maker by Orson Scott Card: A retelling of the story of Mormonism founder Joseph Smith in a North America Mirror Universe where magic is real.

-- Temeraire is the Napoleonic Wars... with dragons!
-Otherwise a Type II: The society is still reminiscent of the equivalent time period and technologies are much the same, though there are some significant political deviations.
+- Temeraire is the Napoleonic Wars...
+WITH DRAGONS!
+Otherwise a Type II, as society is still reminiscent of the equivalent time period and technologies are much the same, though there are some significant political deviations.
 (The Incas were never conquered because they also had dragons, for instance).

-- The West of Eden trilogy is probably an X-III, with the fantastic element being that the dinosaurs were never wiped out, and later evolved into an intelligent saurian people .
+- The West of Eden trilogy is probably an X-III, with the fantastic element being that the dinosaurs were never wiped out, and later evolved into an intelligent saurian people.
 Realistically speaking, the extinction of the dinosaurs is probably what allowed mammals to gain dominance and thus humans to come to be.
 According to the author, there were never any dinosaurs on the American continents, thus allowing humans to evolve.
-For those who aren't aware, the T.rex was an American dinosaur.
+For those who aren't aware, the real T. rex was an American dinosaur.

-- In John Birmingham's novel Without Warning, a Colony Drop of a mysterious energy field called the Wave wipes out all human life in most of the continental United States and much of Canada, Mexico and Cuba in 2003 just before the invasion of Iraq but after that it's a Type I including Sadaam Hussein's reaction to "the Great Satan" getting it's legs chopped out from under it and what follows.
+- In John Birmingham's novel Without Warning, a Colony Drop of a mysterious energy field called the Wave wipes out all human life in most of the continental United States and much of Canada, Mexico, and Cuba in 2003 just before the invasion of Iraq.
+After that, it's a Type I, including Saddam Hussein's reaction to "the Great Satan" getting its legs chopped out from under it and what follows.

 - Leviathan, by Scott Westerfeld.
 Darwin discovers DNA and genetic engineering, all before the discovery of x-ray crystallography, PCR, plasmids, or anything else that could possibly allow such a thing.
 On top of that, DNA from any animal can be combined with DNA from any other animal without any viability issues.